emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 ![reg_select](/BreakingNESWiki/imgstore/apu/reg_select_tran.jpg)

-:warning: The APU registers are selected by the value of the CPU address bus (`CPU_Ax`).
+:warning: The APU registers address space is selected by the value of the CPU address bus (`CPU_Ax`).
 But the register selection is done by the address value stored on the DMA controller's address latch (signals A0-A5).

 ## Debug Registers